 Artiodactyla (Even-toed Ungulates)

-Most species eat plant-based materials, and mammals of the suborder Ruminantia have a four-chambered stomach, which allows them to get all the vitamins and nutrients they need from the plants while breaking down the hard to digest materials.
+Most species eat plant-based materials, and mammals of the suborder Ruminantia have a four-chambered stomach, which allows them to get all the vitamins and nutrients they need from the plants while breaking down the hard-to-digest materials.

-The order of Carnivora is comprised of animals that have evolved to eat meat.
+The order Carnivora is comprised of animals that have evolved to eat meat.
 These include diverse terrestrial animals such as polar bears, wolves, weasels, raccoons, dogs, and cats, including marine mammals such as seals and walruses.

 All members of Carnivora are not necessarily carnivores.
 Although many are purely carnivorous, some are not and will supplement their diets with vegetation.

 Carnivores can be found all over the World, not only on land but also in the seas and oceans.
 They have adapted to thrive in all habitats, including deserts, forests, grasslands, mountains, scrubland, and tundra.

 There are over two hundred and seventy species of carnivores.
 They are essential to the ecosystem, keeping the number of rodents and pests down to allow shrubs and forests growth.